According to Urban Myth eating carrots helps us see in the dark, but what is the truth?

 - night blindness.

-- and xerophthalmia (a medical term for ‘dry eye’, but usually reserved for very severe dryness which causes scarring of the surfaces of the eye)
+- and xerophthalmia, this is a medical term for ‘dry eye’ that is usually reserved for very severe dryness which causes scarring of the surfaces of the eye.

 However carrots are not the only source of Vitamin A and Vitamin A deficiency is very rare for anyone who eats a varied Western diet.